Family Advocacy Center

 The Scottsdale Family Advocacy Center has been operating since November of 2002 and has been successfully improving the effectiveness and efficiency of its objectives in as much as other cities have used Scottsdale’s center as a blueprint for their own advocacy centers.
 Each discipline represented in the center is an integral part of the process and provides excellent customer service.

-Currently, the Scottsdale Family Advocacy Center provides office space to Forensic Nurse Examiners from Scottsdale Healthcare, Investigators from Child Protective Services, Probation Officers from Maricopa County Adult Probation, personnel from the Police Crisis Intervention Section, and investigative units from the Crimes Against Persons Section.
+Currently, the Scottsdale Family Advocacy Center provides office space to Forensic Nurse Examiners from Scottsdale Healthcare, Investigators from the Department of Child Safety, personnel from the Police Crisis Intervention Section, and investigative units from the Crimes Against Persons Section.

-What they provide – Child Protective Services (CPS) staff who work with Scottsdale Police Investigators and Scottsdale Police Crisis Intervention Specialists to evaluate cases involving the abuse of children.
-CPS workers monitor the interviews with the victims, interview the parents/suspects, and make decisions concerning temporary custody.
-CPS staff also work with the courts and issue temporary custody orders when appropriate.
-CPS involvement is required in certain cases and their presence at the center facilitates effective communication between Scottsdale Police Investigators and increases the integrity of the investigation, as CPS can now be involved in cases from the beginning.
-CPS has a full time presence at the center.
+What they provide – Department of Child Safety (DCS) staff work with Scottsdale Police Investigators and Scottsdale Police Crisis Intervention Specialists to evaluate cases involving the abuse of children.
+DCS workers monitor the interviews with the victims, interview the parents/suspects, and make decisions concerning temporary custody.
+DCS staff also work with the courts and issue temporary custody orders when appropriate.
+DCS involvement is required in certain cases and their presence at the center facilitates effective communication between Scottsdale Police Investigators and increases the integrity of the investigation, as DCS can now be involved in cases from the beginning.

 City of Scottsdale Prosecutors

-What they provide – They work with Investigators to staff cases involving misdemeanors (mostly domestic violence).
+What they provide – They work with Investigators to staff cases involving misdemeanors.
 They also attend semi-monthly Domestic Violence Action Team meetings.
 Their presence improves communication between the Police Department and the City Prosecutor’s Office.

 Police Crisis Intervention Specialists